twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-chap02%zh.rst

             grows.

    * - 英譯(Translated from the Pali by **Ven.
 Varado Bhikkhu** ) [9]_
      - **2. Diligence**

        | **21** Diligence is the path to the Deathless,
        | And negligence the pathway to death.
        | They perish not, those who are diligent;
        | The negligent are like unto the dead.

    * - 英譯(Translated from the Pali by Friedrich Max Müller) [10]_
-     - Chapter II: On Earnestness
+     - **Chapter II: On Earnestness**

        21 Earnestness is the path of immortality (Nirvana), thoughtlessness the path of death.
 Those who are in earnest do not die, those who are thoughtless are as if dead already.

+   * - 英譯(Cited from DLMBS) [12]_
+     - **Chapter 2: Conscientiousness**

+       | **DhP 21**
+       | Conscientiousness is the state of deathlessness.
+Negligence is the state of death.
+       | The conscientious ones do not die.
+Those, who are negligent, are as if dead.
+[DLMBSFn-V021]_

    * - 巴利註解漢譯 [11]_
      - 請參考 `巴利《法句經》註解　漢譯　二、不放逸品 (Heedfulness) Dhp.
 021 <{filename}../dhA/dhA-chap02%zh.rst#dhp021>`__